 Cost is a major factor in long term care decisions

 Paying for senior care is a major source of stress for family caregivers, often because costs can spring up suddenly.

 As your older adult needs more and more help, you’ll probably need to choose between different long term care options, like hiring in-home care vs moving to assisted living or moving from one city to another.

-Online tool helps estimate and compare long term care costs
+Free online tool estimates and compares long term care costs

 These estimates help you narrow down the options to those that will be the most reasonable for your older adult’s financial situation.

 How to use the tool to estimate long term care costs

-To give you a basic idea of the costs, the 2016 national median (average) monthly costs for home care, adult day programs, assisted living, and nursing homes are shown under the cost comparison tool.
+To give you a basic idea of long term care costs, the 2018 national median (average) monthly costs for home care, adult day programs, assisted living, and nursing homes are shown immediately.

 Genworth’s online long term care cost estimator tool and 2020 national monthly average costs